InspiringLifeDesign/InspiringLifeDesign.github.io/ff/masterminds/c19/modules/module-5.markdown

 **Don't forget to use your workbook** to follow along with this lesson. **Haven't received it yet?** Be sure to check your emails and confirm your registration to receive your free workbook (the email from Corinna might be lurking in your spam folder).

 ### Module Overview
 In this video Corinna talks about how to run your mastermind, workshop or group event.
-She covers the two types of events:
+She covers the two format types of events:

 - **Virtual events** - using online video calls
 - **In-person events** - at a real life venue